DeepakArora76/nativescript-dna-netservices-ns-6.0/README.md

 In the following sections, we will explore various APIs under various services.

 ### - NetworkMonitorService
-Typescript flavored version looks like:
+TypeScript flavored version looks like:
 ```javascript
 import { NetworkMonitorService } from "nativescript-dna-netservices";
 ```